cantunca/cmpe58c/fall2022/README.md

 ## Paper Review/Presentation

-Constitutes 20% of your grade.
+Constitutes 20% of the total grade.

 The students are expected to
 - Select a journal/conference paper and confirm it by me via e-mail (can.tunca at boun.edu.tr)